Well control: Formation integrity test

 An accurate evaluation of a casing cement job as well as of the formation is important during the drilling and subsequent phases.
 The Information resulting from Formation Integrity Tests (FIT) is used throughout the life of the well and for nearby wells.
 Casing depths, well control options, formation fracture pressures and limiting fluid weights may be based on this information.
-To determine formation strength and integrity, a Leak Off Test (LOT) or a Formation Integrity Test (FIT) may be performed.
+To determine formation strength and integrity, a Leak Off Test (LOT) FIT may be performed.

 The FIT is: a method of checking the cement seal between the casing and the formation.
 The LOT determines the pressure and/or fluid weight the test zone below the casing can sustain.
 The fluid in the well must be circulated clean to ensure it is of a known and consistent density.
 If mud is used, it must be properly conditioned and gel strengths minimized.
 The pump used should be a high-pressure, low-volume test, or cementing pump.
 Rig pumps can be used if the rig has electric drives on the mud pumps, and they can be slowly rolled over.
 If the rig pump must be used and the pump cannot be easily controlled at low rates, then the leak-off technique must be modified.
 It is a good idea to make a graph of the pressure versus time or volume for all leak-off tests.

 The main reasons for performing FIT are: